Image-X-Institute/SpyGRT/README.md

 # SpyGRT

-Complete toolkit that:
+SpyGRT, or Surface Guided Radiotherapy Toolkit in Python is a toolkit that allows fast development of novel surface guidance applications for radiotherapy.

+SpyGRT allows easy:
-- Operates the depth camera (current model is Intel Realsense D415)
+- Operation of the depth camera (current model is Intel Realsense D415)
-- Calibrates multiple cameras into the same external frame of reference
+- Calibration of multiple cameras into the same external frame of reference
-- Tracks motion using a modified ICP workflow
+- Tracking of motion using an ICP workflow

 ## Getting Started